 Employer's Failure to Comply with Contractual Notice Requirement Does Not Void Contract

-Employers defending termination clauses should resist the reflexive argument that any post-termination underpayment automatically voids the clause.
-That is not the law.
+Employees challenging termination clauses should resist the argument that any post-termination underpayment automatically voids an otherwise enforceable termination clause.
 Where a termination provision is clear, Employment Standards Code compliant, and effective to displace common law notice, a later failure to pay the full contractual amount is generally treated as a breach of contract, not as a ground to invalidate an otherwise enforceable clause.
 The employee’s remedy is ordinarily compensatory: damages sufficient to place them in the position they would have been had the contract been performed.
-That analysis is fundamentally different from cases in which the clause itself is illegal, ambiguous, or capable of contracting out of statutory minimum standards.
+That analysis is different from cases in which the clause itself is illegal, ambiguous, or capable of contracting out of statutory minimum standards.

 That distinction is supported by Egan v.
 Harbour Air Seaplanes LLP, 2024 BCCA 222.
 There, the British Columbia Court of Appeal confirmed that “an employer's failure to comply with a contractual notice requirement does not render a termination clause unenforceable; it constitutes a breach of contract.
 What flows from that is not a finding that the contract is void but rather a measure of damages for the breach.”
 In other words, once a clause validly rebuts common law notice and complies with minimum standards legislation, the focus shifts from enforceability to performance.
 Egan offers an answer to the proposition that every payment error destroys a clause.